boltlabs-inc/zeekoe/README.md

 based on the PyTezos framework.

-A full integration with Tezos test-net, including contract origination, funding, and closing, as well as active monitoring for salient events, is targeted for completion for July 31, 2021.
+A full integration with Tezos test-net, including contract origination, funding, and closing, as well as active monitoring for salient events, is targeted for completion soon.
 This integration will use the emerging [`tezedge-client`](https://github.com/tezedge/tezedge-client) for the Tezos RPC protocol to interact with the network directly from within the `zkchannel` application.

 ## Setting up the project